Customer Analytics in Python

 We continue with segmentation, this time focusing on a flat clustering technique, namely K-means.
 We’ll divide our customers into clusters using K-means and determine the customer segments.
 This is a crucial part of the customer analysis, as it is where we discover the most important characteristics, which define our customer groups.

-K-means Clustering based on Principal Components Analysis
+K-Means Clustering based on Principal Component Analysis

 In our final section of customer analytics, we’ll introduce a dimensionality reduction algorithm: Principal Components Analysis (PCA).
 We’ll combine K-means and PCA to obtain even better clustering results and gain insight about our customers.
-In addition, we’ll perform the model deployment, which we’ll need in the following sections of our course.
+In addition, we’ll perform the model deployment, which we’ll need in the following sections of our course

 Descriptive Analyses by Segments